GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

 So I wrote C for a very long time.
 I had a startup that was doing IoT stuff.
 And you can shoot yourself in the foot so easily, right?
 Like buffer overflow and out of memory.
 And you only have so much room on those devices.
 But with Johnny-Five, it was just so nice to write IoT code in JavaScript.

 FRANCESC: Yeah.
 It is probably worth mentioning that we interviewed, a long time ago-- that was on February 3rd, so a super long time ago.
-We interviewed Jen Tong, another developer advocate from the Google Cloud Platform Podcast-- from the Google Cloud Platform, sorry, not the podcast.
+We interviewed Jen Tong, another developer advocate from the Google Cloud Podcast-- from the Google Cloud, sorry, not the podcast.
 And she also talked about Johnny-Five and how it's such a good way to get started doing IoT stuff.
 So we have a link to that episode, too.
 It's episode number 11.

 MARK: I think for me, actually, I hadn't had a chance to play with Redis before.
 I've known a lot of people who I've known who have used it and been huge fans and never had a chance to really play with it.